abdullah-al-masud/msdlib/README.md

     Introduction
 </h2>

 This library was first designed for my personal usage for data visualization, processing and machine learning purposes.
 But then I thought it might help others to do the same things with easier ways.
 That thought motivated me to make new functions inside the library.
-Its not yet rich but I am strongly willing to make it much bigger, richer and helpful for every data science and machine learning enthusiasts.
+Its not yet rich but I am strongly willing to make it much bigger, richer and helpful for all.
 <br>